-Chemical particles present in the water affects the color of water which cannot be separated by the simple process of filtration is called the true color.
-Suspended and colloidal partials present in the water also affect the water which is called as the manifest color which can be easily removed by filtration process.
-(Kim et al., 2003).
+Suspended and colloidal partials present in the water also affect the water which is called as the manifest color which can be easily removed by filtration process (Bryant, 1996).
 The color of raw water affects the hardness and density of raw water and ultimately scale and sludge will get deposited in inner side of container.
 Color water increases the environmental load factor.
 As per green chemistry is concern, environmental load factor should be lower.
 So it is essential to sustain environmental load factor to minimize the pollution by using fruitful catalysis.
-Color in water is the because of dissolution express from metals in soil and stone, from organic matter in soil and plants, and occasionally from industrial by-products.
+Color in water is the because of dissolution express from metals in soil and stone, from organic matter in soil and plants, and occasionally from industrial byproducts.
 When color is present due to metals, it is ordinary due to iron, copper, or manganese ions in the water.
 Leaf and humate may add very complex phenolic substance, strophanthin, and their by products to the water, resulting in a yellow or brown tinge.
 Industries can add a variety of chemicals with different colours.
 Suspended and dissolved particles in water influence color.
 Suspended material in water bodies may be a result of natural causes and/or human activity.
 Clean water with a low collection of dissolved materials appears blue and point out less yield.
-Dissolved organic matter, such as humus, peat or decaying plant matter, can produce a yellow or brown color.
+Dissolved organic matter, such as humus, peat or decaying plant matter, can produce a vellow or brown color.
 Some algae or dinoflagellates produce reddish or deep yellow waters.
 Water rich in flora fauna and other algae usually appears green.
 Soil runoff produces a variety of yellow, red, brown and gray colours weathered rocks and soils, the land-use activity and the type of trees and plants growing within the watershed will influence the types and amount of dissolved and suspended material found in a lake or stream.
 Color may also be affected by the concentration of natural dissolved organic acids such as tannins and lignins, which give water a tea color.
 These are formed when plant material is slowly broken down by organisms into very small particles that are dissolved into water.
 Tannins that are yellow to black in color are the most abundant kind found in lakes and streams and can have a great influence on water colour.
 Lakes that are surrounded by coniferous forests (evergreens such as pine, spruce, hemlock and fir trees) are generally brown in color because pine needles that fall to the ground are very slow to degrade.
 This is also true of lakes surrounded by wetlands, where plants decompose very slowly.
-Naturally occurring organic compounds such as tannins and lignins, derived from the decomposition of plant and animal matter, can give surface water and groundwater a tea-like yellowbrown hue, as well as a musty smell, is known for its "root beer" color.
-Kobya et al., (2016) performed electro coagulation (EC) process in a batch mode to assess the impact of various experimental parameters such as initial pH, current density, electrolysis time, initial phenol concentration, and conductivity on the removal of phenol in aqueous solutions, phenol removal efficiency by using iron electrode was 98.6% and for aluminum electrode 99.2% .Abdul et al., (2016), investigate the effect of pH on EC process; acidic pH is more effective for decolorization.
-Ville et al., (2008), summarized application of EC process to different industries such as tannery, textile, colored wastewater, pulp and paper industry wastewater; oily wastewater; food industry wastewater.
-The present study includes the implementation of EC process to decolourization of color dye by using the aeration process and sodium chloride.
+Naturally occurring organic compounds such as tannins and lignins, derived from the decomposition of plant and animal matter, can give surface water and groundwater a tea-like yellow-brown hue, as well as a musty smell, is known for its "root beer" color.

-MATERIALS AND METHODS
+MATERIALS AND METHOD

 Camel ink royal blue basic dye locally available is used as sample to investigate the effect of electro coagulation.
-Aluminum electrode also called as sacrificed electrode manufactured by J. M. Industry Ahmednagar, Maharashtra State India, of purity 99.9 % are used to treat the basic dye.
+Aluminum electrode also called as sacrificed electrode manufactured by J. M. Industry Ahmednagar of purity 99.9 % are used to treat the basic dye.
+Magnetic stirrer of Remi made of capacity 5ML plus with 1500 rpm are used.
+UV Spectrophotometer NV 201 Fisher Scientific made is used to find out percentage color removal.